RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab1-welcome.md

 * Container - Your software wrapped in a complete filesystem containing everything it needs to run
 * Image - We are talking about docker images; read-only and used to create containers
+* Image Stream - An image stream comprises one or more Docker images identified by tags.
 * Pod - One or more docker containers that run together
 * Service - Provides a common DNS name to access a pod (or replicated set of pods)
 * Project - A project is a group of services that are related logically